-The 30-second video taken by Bryan shows 25-year-old Arbery running down the street and encountering ex-cop Gregory McMichael, 64, and his son Travis McMichael, 34, both white.
+The 30-second video taken by Bryan shows 25-year-old Arbery running down the street and encountering ex-cop Gregory McMichael, 64, and his son Travis McMichael, 34, both white, in their truck.
 The McMichaels have claimed that they suspected Arbery of committing burglaries in the neighborhood and decided to pursue him.
 They claimed that Arbery attacked Travis upon confrontation, and in response, the younger McMichael opened fire, shooting him three times, twice in the chest.

-The release of the video in late April sparked protests and jump-started the case, which had been stalled since February with no arrests.
+The release of the video in late April sparked protests and jumpstarted the case, which had been stalled since late February with no arrests.
 But as the weeks wore on, questions about Bryan’s role in the shooting and calls for his arrest started to mount.

 Civil rights lawyer S. Lee Meritt has argued that Bryan assisted the McMichaels in their pursuit of Arbery and “corralled” him.
-"We are going to continue to push for the arrest of William Bryan for recording and participating in the ambush of Ahmaud Arbery," S. Lee Merritt, one of the attorneys for Arbery's family, told CNN's Don Lemon.
+"We are going to continue to push for the arrest of William Bryan for recording and participating in the ambush of Ahmaud Arbery," Merritt, an attorney for Arbery's family, told CNN's Don Lemon.

 But the lawyer representing Bryan says his client should be credited with drawing attention to Arbery’s case through the video.